intervalia/xtojs/README.md

 ## Release history

+- 2.2.0 - Aug 29, 2023 (952 bytes minified)
+  - Fixed package.json to load proper file for require and import
+  - Removed coveralls and travis related files and dependancies.
+  - Updated external packages.

 - 2.1.0 - Feb 22, 2023 (952 bytes minified)
   - Added CJS and ESM versions of the built code
   - Converted all of the code to ES6+ greatly reducing its size